neurobiol/proposal/README.md

 ## 1. Purpose of this guide

 This document explains the mathematics used in the proposal **Quantum Predictive Modelling of Human Sensorimotor Learning**.
-It is written for readers from biology, psychology, mathematics, engineering, and related fields.

-The central question is simple:
+The central question is:

 > What is the smallest amount of information about a participant's past practice that is needed to predict future learning and delayed retention?